PrefectHQ/prefect/docs/guides/big-data.md

 ```

 Read about [compressing results with Prefect](/concepts/results/) for more details.
-The downside of compression is that it takes time to compress and decompress the data.
+The tradeoff of using compression is that it takes time to compress and decompress the data.

 ### Use a task runner for parallelizable operations